 Buildings 40 years

+Leasehold improvements Over the term of the lease

 Plant and equipment 3 to 7 years

-Note 5.
-Expenses (continued)
+Revenue rights 6 years

 Depreciation of right-of-use assets

 Right-of-use assets are depreciated on a straight-line basis over the unexpired period of the lease or the estimated useful life of the asset, whichever is the shorter.
 Where SERVICE ONE expects to obtain ownership of the leased asset at the end of the lease term, the depreciation is over its estimated useful life.